While in Baltimore recently, I saw bats in the trees. I wanted to find out what species of bats live in Maryland, so I did some research.

 They measure from 13 to 15 cm, with a wingspan measuring 40 cm and a weight of just 20 to 35 g.
 The hoary bat is the largest species in Canada.

-This bat is an insectivore and eats moths and other insects like beetles, crickets, flies, and bugs.
+This bat is an insectivore that eats moths and insects like beetles, crickets, flies, and bugs.
 Some of the insects it hunts are considered pests.

 The hoary bat can usually be seen alone in trees along the borders of forests.
-You can also see them over lakes and other open areas and in coniferous forests.
+You can also see them over lakes, other open areas, and coniferous forests.
 Hoary bats do not like to fly until it is dark.

 The Indiana Bat is a midsize, social species of bat found in the eastern part of the United States.